Disease

 1. 1

-Unpot the plant and examine the fleshy roots.
-Healthy Spider Plant roots are white or cream-colored, firm, and somewhat chunky.
-Rotted roots are brown to black, easily squeezed to mush, and may have a sour or fermented smell.
+Unpot the plant and examine the fleshy roots directly.
+Healthy Spider Plant roots are white or cream-colored, firm, and somewhat chunky in texture.
+Rotted roots are brown to black, collapse easily when squeezed between your fingers, and often carry a sour or fermented smell.

 2. 2

-Cut away all rotted root material with clean scissors, working back to where you see clean white tissue.
-If rot has extended into the crown (the base where leaves emerge), use a sharp knife to excise any brown, soft crown tissue.
+Cut away all rotted root material with clean scissors, working back toward the crown until you reach clean white tissue with no discoloration.
+If rot has extended into the crown itself, the base where the leaves emerge, use a sharp, sterile knife to excise any brown or soft crown tissue as well.

 3. 3